Charles Herbert Garvin: Career

 Wanting his family to acquire the same benefits as the white community, Garvin moved into a white neighborhood and built his home at 11114 Wade Park Avenue.
 Much protest was generated at his desire to move in.
-Crowds came to the house and spread graffiti all over the property; ne morning the family awoke to find "KKK" written on the windows.
+Crowds came to the house and spread graffiti all over the property; one morning the family awoke to find "KKK" written on the windows.
 As a result, a guard was posted around the home by the police.
 On January 31, 1926, at 10 p.m. the house was firebombed, but little damage was done.
 The incident reached national headlines and the Garvin family was granted permission to utilize the police force as further protection.
 The NAACP released a press statement to urge the Cleveland community to offer assistance to the Garvin family in their predicament.
 Three weeks later another bomb was thrown, but it had not exploded when it crashed through the window.
 Garvin threw it out the window again, leaving no one harmed.
 Undeterred by the threat, Garvin renovated the house and moved in with his family a few months later.
 Garvin's sister made a statement to the press on the incident, saying, "he has made a home for himself and will stay there, all he wants is to be let alone."

 The Garvins became huge proponents of African-American independence and were branded as civic leaders of the community.
 Garvin was one of the many African-American leaders who tried to go over the fractioning occurring among black leaders and emphasized a need for a unified black society.
 He pushed for racial pride and black solidarity.
 He was an active member of the NAACP and the National Urban League, and he assisted in many cases of housing discrimination.

 Garvin founded the Dunbar Life Insurance Company and Quincy Savings and Loan.
 He was also a trustee of the Karamu House in Cleveland.

-In 1925, Dr. Garvin helped found the Cleveland Medical Reading Club in order for African-American doctors to be well informed on current medical advances and programs, as many of the white hospitals still adhered to the Jim Crow laws.
+In 1925, Garvin helped found the Cleveland Medical Reading Club for African-American doctors to be well informed on current medical advances and programs, as many of the white hospitals still adhered to the Jim Crow laws.
 His interest in medicine extended beyond his practice to research and writing.
-He took a special interest in tracing the history of Africans and African-Americans in medicine, and completed an unpublished manuscript on the topic which can be found in the Western Reserve Historical Society.
+He took a special interest in tracing the history of Africans and African-Americans in medicine and completed an unpublished manuscript on the topic which can be found in the Western Reserve Historical Society.